gaiin-platform/.github/profile/README.md

 ## Amplify Costs & Pricing Overview

 Amplify is an **open-source platform**, meaning there are no licensing fees to use it.
-However, users must cover costs associated with **hosting** and **AI token** usage based on their selected cloud provider and AI models.
+However, users must cover costs associated with **hosting** and **AI token** usage based on the cloud provider and AI models.

 ### Estimating Costs

 * Hosting Costs:
-  * Users are responsible for hosting Amplify on AWS, Azure, or another cloud provider.
+  * Users are responsible for hosting Amplify on AWS.
   * Typical cloud hosting costs range from $2-3 per user per month, but this may vary based on usage and configuration.
 * AI Token Usage Costs:
   * Amplify connects to AI models that charge per 1,000 input and output tokens (a token is approximately 4 characters of text).